PotreroCoin/PotreroCoin/README.md

 https://potrerocoin.org

 ## What is PotreroCoin?
 Potrero is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Potrero uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-PotreroCore is the name of open source software which enables the use of this currency.
+PotreroCore is the name of open-source software that enables the use of this currency.

+* 50 coins per block
 * 2.5 minute block targets
-* subsidy halves in 840k blocks or about 4 years
-* 50 coins per block
 * 2016 blocks to retarget difficulty
 * 100 million total coins
+* subsidy halves in 840k blocks

 For more information, as well as an immediately useable, binary version of the Potrero Core, check: https://potrerocoin.org